pei-jikui/nginx-alg/README.md

             alg ftp;

         }
-3. Ready Features
+3.Ready Features

     a.
 Multiple concurrent connections support.

     b.
 Full modes, pasv and active, support.

     c.
-Multiple upstream servers support.
+Multiple servers in one upstream support.

     d.
-Doet need to make any changes in the ftp server side.
+Doesn't need to make any changes for either ftp client or ftp server.

-4. TO DO features
+4.TO DO features

     a.
 Boost Nginx connection's performance.

     b.
-Other protocol ALGS.
+Other protocol's ALG.